 Wage and hour disputes often occur in cases where employees are classified as either exempt or nonexempt.
 Nonexempt classifications are used in the case of employees who are paid by the hour.
 Employers are required to pay these employees overtime and to provide them with rest/meal breaks.
 Exempt employees are those who earn a salary.
 Overtime does not have to be paid to exempt employees and they may have to work through meal breaks.

 Far too often employers classify workers as exempt when, under the law, they should be treated as nonexempt employees.
 We can review your job duties and let you know how you should be classified under the law.
 If you are the victim of a misclassification, we can help you assert your rights to ensure that you are properly paid for the duties you perform.

 Contact Our Lawyer For Help With Your Employment Law Matters

 We are dedicated to helping workers throughout Alaska protect their right to overtime.
+We also represent employees in class action claims to recover the overtime compensation they are owed.
 To find out how we can help you, contact us online or call (907) 222-4003 to schedule an initial consultation to discuss your situation.